bhochhi/think-guide/README.md

 Two thousand sixteen is a day way and I have never been prepared as I am today.
 Things came really late to me.
-When I said things, its realization of some of important expect of my life and taking action over it.
-There is no
+When I said things, its realization of something you think important and taking action over it.
+There is no meaning of realization if you don't take any actions.